-Learn to combine letters to form a logotype/monogram/or two-letter logo design
+Learn to combine letters to form a logotype/monogram/or two-letter logo design.

 After learning a few common logotype-creation techniques, students use their initials to create personalized logotypes.
+Here are some of my favorite results.

 Finding typefaces with unique letterforms can be time-consuming but worth the effort.
 If you have the letter J in your initials, you might be interested in using a font that includes a capital J with a single left bar.

 How to add lines to your logotype between letters